 Simple vs compound interest

-Simple vs compound interest is not hard to understand
+Simple vs compound interest is not hard to understand.

-Basically, simple interest is interest paid on the original principal only
+Basically, simple interest is interest paid on the original principal only while compound interest is interest paid not only on the principal, but also on the interest previously earned.

-For example,4000 dollars is deposited into a bank account and the annual interest rate is 8%.
+For example, 4000 dollars is deposited into a bank account and the annual interest rate is 8%.

 How much is the interest after 4 years?